Adarsh9111/Autoauto/README.md

 #### infra

-- [X] add date in the close/open index
+- [ ] add date in the close/open index
 - [ ] add tickers as a config [top 200]
 - [x] setup backtesting data from 2017-2024 [freeze this, do not change]
 - [x] update loader methods to fetch backtesting data by default but support custom files
 - [x] create a new job to fetch data for all tickers for last 30 days (for calculating daily weights)
-- [X] pnl plot of cumulative return vector
+- [ ] pnl plot of cumulative return vector
-- [X] do not iterate over columns while processing values in mean reversion, use vectorization
+- [ ] do not iterate over columns while processing values in mean reversion, use vectorization
 - [ ] add sector neutralization
+- [ ] add methods to validate the data files that are saved in backtesting / fresh data

 #### trading

 - [ ] explore APIs to trade
 - [ ] how does shorting work
 - [ ] fetch v-vap data
-- [X] sum, subtract, multiply, divide, ts_rank, rank
+- [ ] sum, subtract, multiply, divide, power operators
-- [ ] zscore, power operators
+- [ ] zscore, ts_rank, rank

 ### long term todos:

 - [ ] compute draw down for strategies
 - [ ] frontend
 - [ ] printing library for backtest methods

+#### Potential brokers

+- interactive brokers
+- gff brokers
+- alpaca